aws-samples/sample-spot-interruption-insights/README.md

 - **Private Subnets (2 or more) -**  Configure **two or more** private subnet IDs from **different Availability Zones**.
 - **Outbound Internet Access for Private Subnets -**  Ensure NAT Gateway access as nginx proxy will be installed on EC2 instance in private subnet.
 - **ALB Access -** CIDR IP range allowed to access ALB (e.g., `1.2.3.4/32`).
 This is for accessing the dashboard.
-- **Certificate ARN for ALB HTTPS Listner -** To configure HTTPS listner.
+- **Certificate ARN for ALB HTTPS Listner -** To configure HTTPS listener.
 - **AMIId -** Valid EC2 AMI ID for the region.

 Before deploying the solution, ensure that the required Lambda layer containing the requests_aws4auth package is published.
 This package is essential for AWS request signing, allowing the Lambda function to authenticate API calls made to AWS services such as EC2 and OpenSearch.